sbambey/cc-new/README.md

 ### Testing

 The first major component is fully tested, while the second is not fully tested.
-At the moment it is at a stage where I am not exactly sure what the final implementation will look like.
-TDD is delayed until it becomes more clear what the implementation will look like.
+At the moment the second component is at a stage where it is not certain what the final implementation will look like.
+TDD is delayed until it becomes more clear what the implementation will entail.

+### Future plans

+Currently a matching algorithm is being worked on that matches users to opportunities, given the flight hours of the user and the requirements of the opportunity.

 ### Questions?

-Don't hesitate to drop me a line at <a href="mailto:sbambey@gmail.com">sbambey.lp@gmail.com</a>
+Don't hesitate to drop me a line at <a href="mailto:sbambey@gmail.com">sbambey@gmail.com</a>